Black Hole Shadow with Soft Hair: Introduction

 Since there is no local observable in the general covariant theory such as GR, all BMS conserved charges are defined non-locally.
 Thus, these charges will also dress the other asymptotic boundaries, such as ``hairs" on the horizons of black holes \cite{Pasterski:2020xvn}.
 Just like the hard charges become the hard hairs of the black holes, the soft charges will then be dressed as the supertranslation/superrotation soft hairs and change the near horizon geometry.
 The black holes with linear soft hairs are in agreement with the leading terms of the BMS metrics \cite{Hawking:2016msc,Hawking:2016sgy}.
 However, it is nontrivial to construct black holes with soft hairs as the exact vacuum solutions of the Einstein equations.
-For 3D GR, the exact black hole solutions with soft hairs are obtained in \cite{Chakraborty:2017pmn,Raju:2020smc}, and for 4D GR Compère and Long obtained exact black hole solutions with supertranslation hairs by novel coordinate transformations \cite{Compere:2016hzt}.
+For 4D GR Compère and Long obtained exact black hole solutions with supertranslation hairs by novel coordinate transformations \cite{Compere:2016hzt}.
+In \cite{Chakraborty:2017pmn,Raju:2020smc}, fundamental issues related to black hole physics like information paradox and its possible solutions are discussed.

+Unlike the black holes, the usual stars have no event horizon to support the soft hairs.
+This is because that the soft hair generated by the singular coordinate transformation can, however, be moved freely outside the stars to yield no physical effect.
+Therefore, there is no nontrivial supertranslation state in the usual solar-system like regime to be observed by the light-bending tests.
+On the other hand, the supertranslation effect can be encoded in the gravitational memory in the usual gravitational wave observations of the mergers of binary black holes \cite{Thorne:1992sdb,1987Natur.327..123B}.
+However, such memory effect is of higher post-Newtonian order, and it requires better resolution than the one of the current LIGO/Virgo/KAGRA interferometers to observe it unambiguously.
+The other way to observe the supertranslation hair as the near-horizon effect of a black hole is through black hole shadow observations, as we will discuss in this work.